 2) Not Enough Readers

-Compared to the general fiction market, Christian YA fiction is a niche market.
-Which is to say it caters to a very specific group of consumers who share certain characteristics—in this case Christian + teenager.
-Trends show that teens are still voracious readers, but fewer teens want to be labeled Christian.
+Compared to the general fiction market, Christian YA fiction is a niche market, which is to say it caters to a very specific group of consumers—in this case, Christian teens.
+Trends show that teens are still voracious readers but fewer teens want to be labeled Christian.
 Fewer Christian teen readers means fewer consumers buying Christian YA books.
-And a drop in sales gets a publishers attention.
+And a drop in sales gets a publisher’s attention.

-Yes, there are still avid Christian YA fiction readers (anyone else raising their hand wildly?).
-But where are they?
-How do we reach them?
+Yes, there are still avid readers of Christian fiction for teens (anyone else raising their hand wildly?) but how do we reach them?
 This is the second problem publishers face: How to get their books into the hands of the target audience.
-Increasingly, literary agents and publishers of YA fiction are requiring authors to have a ready-made platform (as in, hordes of followers) before they’ll even consider publishing your book.
+Increasingly, literary agents and publishers of YA fiction are requiring authors to have a ready-made platform (read: followers) before they’ll even consider publishing your book.

 I know this all too well.

-The world has always been, in one form or other, hostile to Christianity.
-And can you blame them?
-Today, it’s vogue to be tolerant of other cultures, beliefs, and lifestyles.
-Even better if you applaud those who have assumed a “modern” set of values.
+While slow-moving trends and decreased readership are difficulties faced by the Christian fiction market, a more somber issue faced by the Christian publishing industry is the growing anti-Christian sentiment of our culture.
+The world has always been, in some form, hostile to Christianity.
+Today, it’s vogue to be tolerant of other cultures, beliefs, and lifestyles—even better if you applaud those who have assumed a “modern” set of values.

 “I believe what I want to believe, you believe what you want to believe, and we’ll all get along.”